×

 You don’t have to worry about losing contact during an important online meeting or a VoIP call, while instant messaging is more efficient.
 5G also boosts performance for interactive customer service tools.
 This reliability makes your communications consistent and professional.

-Work from anywhere
+Remote work from anywhere

 5G ensures that your remote and hybrid employees can work effectively from wherever they happen to be, getting the same level of connectivity as office-based staff.
-They can connect to the Internet wirelessly and enjoy high-speed business Internet access on their mobile devices.
+They can connect to the internet wirelessly and enjoy high-speed business internet access on their mobile devices.

 This makes it easier for workers to stay connected to colleagues and customers and for your business to offer flexible working practices to attract and retain talent.
 You can also recruit globally and set up a network of connected offices worldwide.